What are the ways to determine where and when I can connect with a CARTA bus/route?

 - Courtesy Seats–The seats located in the front of each bus and trolley behind the driver are reserved for senior citizens and disabled passengers.

-- Lost and Found–Lost items are turned in at the CARTA Operations Center in North Charleston.
-Please call (843)724-7420.
-The route name, number, time and direction of travel are helpful when calling.
+- Lost and Found–Lost items are turned in at the CARTA Operations Center in North Charleston, available by calling (843) 724-7420; the route name, number, time and direction of travel are helpful when calling.

 What accessibility services does CARTA provide?